wortos/my-meager-attempt-at-a-windows-to-kali-mcp-server/CONTRIBUTING.md

 ## Preferred contribution style

-- Keep changes focused
+- keep changes focused
-- Explain what problem the change solves
+- explain what problem the change solves
-- Include exact reproduction steps when reporting a bug
+- include exact reproduction steps when reporting a bug
-- Sanitize screenshots and logs before uploading
+- sanitize screenshots and logs before uploading

-## Pull request suggestions
+## Pull request checklist

 When opening a pull request, include: